HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

   VOL call.
 * The function exit macro will be `FUNC_LEAVE_API` (or similar).
 This is where we release the global thread-safe lock, etc.

+### Public, private, package

+HDF5 is divided into _packages_, which encapsulate related functionality.
+Each has a prefix of the form `H5X(Y)`.
+An example is the dataset package, which has the prefix `H5D`.
+Hopefully, you are familiar with this from the public API.
+In addition to the public packages, we all know and love, there are many internal packages that are not visible to the public via API calls, like `H5FL` (free lists / memory pools) and `H5B2` (version 2 B-trees).
+There's also an `H5` package that deals with very low-level things like library startup.

+API calls, types, etc. in HDF5 have three levels of visibility.
+From most to least visible, these are:

+* Public
+* Private
+* Package

+**Public** things are in the public API.
+They are usually found in `H5Xpublic.h` header files.
+API calls are of the form `H5Xfoo()`, with no underscores between the package name and the rest of the function name.

+**Private** things are for use across the HDF5 library, outside the packages that contain them.
+They collectively make up the "internal library API".
+API calls are of the form `H5X_foo()` with one underscore between the package name and the rest of the function name.

+**Package** things are for use inside the package and the compiler will complain if you include them outside of the package they belong to.
+They collectively make up the "internal package API".
+API calls are of the form `H5X__foo()` with two underscores between the package name and the rest of the function name.
+The concept of "friend" packages exists and you can declare this by defining `<package>_FRIEND` in a file.
+This will let you include the package header from a package in a file that it is not a member of.
+Doing this is strongly discouraged, though.
+Test functions are often declared in package headers as they expose package internals and test programs can include multiple package headers so they can check on internal package state.

+Note that these underscore schemes are primarily for API calls and do not extend to things like types and symbols.
+Another thing to keep in mind is that the difference between package and private API calls can be somewhat arbitrary.
+We're hoping to improve the coherence of the internal APIs via refactoring.

+### Function enter and leave macros

+Function enter and leave macros are added to almost all HDF5 API calls.
+This is where we set up error handling (see below) and things like the thread-safety global lock (in public API calls).
+There are different flavors depending on the API call and it's very important that they are appropriate for the function they mark up.

+The various combinations you are most likely to encounter:

+`FUNC_ENTER_API`
+`FUNC_ENTER_NOAPI`
+`FUNC_ENTER_PACKAGE`

+There are also `_NO_INIT` flavors of some of these macros.
+These are usually small utility functions that don't initialize the library, like `H5is_library_threadsafe()`.
+They are uncommon.

+You may also come across `_NO_FS` ("no function stack") flavors that don't push themselves on the stack.
+These are rare.

+For the most part, you will be using the `API`, `NOAPI`, and `PACKAGE` macros.

+You may see other versions if you are working in a maintenance branch, like the `STATIC` macros that we removed in 1.13.
+We've been working to reduce the complexity and number of these macros and we don't always push that downstream due to the scope of the changes involved.
+You should be able to figure out what any new macros do based on what you've seen here, though.

+### Error macros

+### Trace macros

+These are automatically generated for public C library API calls by the `bin/trace` script, which scans the source code, looking for functions of the form `H5X(Y?)<whatever>()`, to which it will add or update the `H5TRACE` macros.

+`H5TRACE` macros are only added to public C library API calls.
+They are NOT added to the language wrappers, tools code, high-level library, etc.

+You should never have to modify an `H5TRACE` macro.
+Either point `bin/trace` at your source file or run `autogen.sh` (which runs `bin/trace` over the C files in `src`). `bin/trace` is a Perl script, so you'll need to have that available.